Fitness to practise (FTP) procedures

 Information about FTP decisions is published on the GMC and MPTS websites.

 The GMC website includes the medical register, which is publicly available and records active measures in place on the doctor's registration.
 That includes interim action such as suspension imposed at the IOT.
-The investigation committee page on the GMC website contains decisions of investigation committee hearings which conclude with a warning, for one year.
+The investigation committee page on the GMC website contains decisions of investigation committee hearings that conclude with a warning, available for one year.

-The recent decisions page of the GMC website includes a list of recent decisions by case examiners to agree or vary undertakings or issue a warning (unless any of these relate solely to health), for one year.
+The recent decisions page of the GMC website includes a list of recent decisions by case examiners to agree or vary undertakings or issue a warning (unless any of these relate solely to health), available for one year.

-The MPTS website contains decisions of FTP hearings, review hearings and others (such as hearings relating to an application for voluntary erasure and applications for restoration to the register) for one year.
+The MPTS website contains decisions of FTP hearings, review hearings and others - such as hearings relating to an application for voluntary erasure and applications for restoration to the register - for one year.

-The GMC has power to appeal MPTS decisions to the High Court if they are considered to be unduly lenient and it is necessary for the protection of the public to do so.
+The GMC has the power to appeal MPTS decisions to the High Court if they are considered to be unduly lenient and it is necessary for the protection of the public to do so.
 The Professional Standards Authority for Health and Social Care can also join such an action.

 Insight and remediation